-A novel drug may significantly help increase the effectiveness of radiation therapy for the most deadly form of brain cancer, say scientists at Virginia Commonwealth University Massey Cancer Center.
-In mouse models of human glioblastoma multiforme (GBM), the new drug helped extend survival to a great extent when used in combination with radiation therapy.
+A new drug may help increase the effectiveness of radiation therapy for the most deadly form of brain cancer, report scientists at Virginia Commonwealth University Massey Cancer Center.

 "Sadly, the average life expectancy of patients diagnosed with glioblastoma is just 12 to 15 months," says the study's lead researcher Kristoffer Valerie, Ph.D., co-leader of the Radiation Biology and Oncology research program and a professor in the Department of Radiation Oncology at VCU Massey Cancer Center.
 "By limiting the tumor's ability to combat DNA damage caused by treatments such as radiation, we are hopeful that we can enhance our ability to specifically target the glioma, prolong survival and reduce damage to surrounding brain tissue."